-La Rambla is the most famous street in Barcelona and one of the most famous alleys in the world.
-An interesting Barcelona fact that most people don’t know is that La Rambla is composed of 5 different streets.
+La Rambla is the most famous street in Barcelona and one of the world’s most famous alleys.
+An interesting fact that most people don’t know is that La Rambla is composed of 5 different streets.

 At the end of La Rambla, you will find the iconic Columbus monument.
 It was constructed for the Exposición Universal de Barcelona (1888) in honor of Columbus’ first voyage to the Americas.
 It represents the famous explorer himself, pointing to the new continent.

 Barcelona has a medal

-Although the Royal Golden Medal for architecture is given to a single person or in some cases a group of architects, in 1999 the Royal Institute of British Architects awarded it to the city of Barcelona.
+Although the Royal Gold Medal for architecture is usually given to a single person or in some cases a group of architects, in 1999, the Royal Institute of British Architects awarded it to the city of Barcelona.

 Its construction began back in 1882, and it’s expected to be finished in 2026.
 If there are no further delays, the construction would be ongoing for nearly 150 years!
-To put that in perspective, The Great Pyramid of Giza took the ancient Egyptians 20 years while Taj Mahal was constructed for 21.
+To put that in perspective, The Great Pyramid of Giza took the ancient Egyptians 20 years while the Taj Mahal was constructed in 21.

-Gaudi wasn’t first
+Gaudi wasn’t the first

-Do you know that the world famous Park Güell was not intended to be a park at all?
-It began as a visionary housing complex, but after receiving no interest from investors, it eventually failed.
-Gaudi moved into the model home and stayed there until his death.
+Do you know that the world-famous Park Güell was not intended to be a park at all?
+It began as a visionary housing complex, but after receiving no interest from investors, the project eventually failed.
+Gaudi moved into one of the model homes and stayed there until his death.

-Barcelona inspired the stromtroopers
+Barcelona inspired the stormtroopers

-The legend goes that when Gaudi was hit by a tram, he was poorly dressed and had no money in him so not a single taxi or carriage would take him to the hospital.
-That’s why in 1926 the government of Barcelona created a law forcing all taxis and carriages to mourn after the great architect and wear their shame now and forever.
+The legend goes that when Gaudi was hit by a tram, he was poorly dressed and had no money in him, so not a single taxi or carriage would take him to the hospital.
+That’s why in 1926, the government of Barcelona created a law forcing taxis and carriages to mourn after the great architect and wear their shame now and forever.

 The best of all Barcelona facts